-A well-landscaped yard can bring balance, peace and harmony to your space, creating an oasis right at home.
+A well-landscaped yard can bring balance, peace, and harmony to your space, creating an oasis at home.
 Wanting an aesthetically-pleasing lawn is one thing; making it happen is something else entirely.
-With our hot, humid weather, inconsistent rainfall and occasional flooding here in Houston, it can feel like a challenge to decide which flowers or plants will work best and how to get started on your landscaping project.
+With our hot, humid weather, inconsistent rainfall, and occasional flooding here in Houston, deciding which flowers or plants will work best and how to get started on your landscaping project can feel challenging.

-Before you begin, you’ll need to learn more about your soil type and think about what plants would survive our climate.
-On average, Houston gets 18 days each year with temperatures below 32° and 99 days above 90°.
-Our growing season lasts an average of 300 days, which can be great for growing a wide variety of plants and flowers.
-However, you have to make sure the plants you choose are heat tolerant.
+Before you begin, you’ll need to learn more about your soil type and consider what plants would survive our climate.
+On average, Houston gets 18 days yearly with temperatures below 32° and 99 days above 90°.
+Our growing season lasts an average of 300 days, which can be great for growing various plants and flowers.
+However, you must ensure the plants you choose are heat tolerant.

 Local soil is typically either clay or sandy.
-You’ll want to build up your beds with 3 to 6 inches of quality, organic material to ensure your plants receive the nutrients they need to thrive.
-For best results, work this compost into the top foot of soil in your beds.
+You’ll want to build your beds with 3 to 6 inches of organic material to ensure your plants receive the nutrients they need to thrive.
+Work this compost into the top foot of soil in your beds for the best results.

-If you’re more prone to a black thumb and can’t seem to make anything grow here, but are determined to learn the ins and outs of successful gardening, we suggest you check out the Harris County Master Gardeners.
-As a part of Texas A&M’s AgriLife extension, approximately 250 master gardeners volunteer their time to teach a variety of free classes and lectures.
+If you’re more prone to a black thumb and can’t seem to make anything grow here but are determined to learn the ins and outs of successful gardening, we suggest you check out the Harris County Master Gardeners.
+As a part of Texas A&M’s AgriLife extension, approximately 250 master gardeners volunteer their time to teach various complimentary classes and lectures.